 It is really important to us that children enjoy school, behave well, and attend every day so that they get the very best from each and every day and so fullfil their potential.
 We believe our curriculum enables us to do this, but is so much better when delivered in partnership with parents - not only in academic support for homework but also for enabling this community to flourish with a vibrant Parents & Friends association and a community commintment to the school's vision and ethos.

-If you'd like to know more about our curriculum please read on to the next pages or speak to your class teacher.
+If you'd like to know more about our curriculum or have any questions, please read on to the next pages or contact the school directly.